benc-uk/kubeview/CONTRIBUTING.md

 A few pointers

 - If you're thinking of adding a feature via a PR please create an issue first and we can discuss it.
 - Please keep PRs small and focused on a single feature or change, with discreet commits.
-Multiple PRs if need be .
+Multiple PRs if need be.

 Thanks!